ixydo/gpg-smartcard-automation/README.md

     ssb>  rsa2048 2017-06-26 [E] [expires: 2019-06-26]
     ssb>  rsa4096 2017-06-26 [S] [expires: 2019-06-26]
     ssb>  rsa4096 2017-06-26 [A] [expires: 2019-06-26]
+    ssb#  rsa2048 2017-09-09 [S] [expires: 2019-06-26]
+    ssb#  rsa2048 2017-09-09 [A] [expires: 2019-06-26]

 In the above example we can make the following observations:

-- the `#` in `sec#` indicates the private key part of the master key is not available locally
+- `#` in `sec#` indicates the private key part of the master key is not available locally
-- the `>` in `ssb>` indicates the private key for each subkey is stored on a PGP/GPG SmartCard or Yubikey.
+- `>` in `ssb>` indicates the private key for each subkey is stored on a PGP/GPG SmartCard or Yubikey.
+- `#` in `ssb#` indicates the public key for these subkeys is available.
+This would usually be the case if you have the public keys for an additional smartcard in your keychain.
-- the `[C]` indicates the key is only capable of certification
+- `[C]` indicates the key is only capable of certification
-- signing (`[S]`), encryption (`[E]`) and authentication (`[A]`) are all achieved by the individual subkeys
+- signing (`[S]`), encryption (`[E]`) and authentication (`[A]`) are all achieved by the corresponding individual subkeys
-- the encryption key is 2048 bit so that it can be shared between multiple smartcards or yubikeys, among which the lowest common support is 2048 bit keys.
+- The encryption key is 2048 bit so that it can be shared between multiple smartcards or yubikeys, among which the lowest common support is 2048 bit keys.
 If your smartcards support higher sizes you can use the size you need.
-- the signing and authentication keys are 4096 bit as they're generated on the card at the maximum supported bits for that specific card.
+- The signing and authentication keys are 4096 bit as they're generated on the card at the maximum supported bits for that specific card.

 ## <a name=requirements />Requirements